hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth-guardian-jwt.rst

 On the left sidebar, chose "Auth Services" and then "AuthGuardian".

-There are four options how to generate Hasura compatible JWTs:
+There are four options how to generate Hasura compatible JWTs depending on your permission settings.

 Option 1: Set Hasura ``user_id``
 --------------------------------